-- physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence and sexual harassment (see below and Part five of KCSIE) - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - up-skirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission - initiation/hazing type violence and rituals.
+• physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse)

+• sexual violence and sexual harassment (see below and Part five of KCSIE)

+• Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery)

+• causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party

+• up-skirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission

+• initiation/hazing type violence and rituals.
+Hazing is defined as any mental or physical requirement, request or obligation placed upon a person that could intentionally or unintentionally cause discomfort, pain, fright, disgrace injury or which is personally degrading for the purpose of intimidation into, admission into, affiliation with or as a condition of membership of a group or activity.
+A person's expressed or implied consent to hazing does not negate the above standards.